-Continuing the simulation, another participant notices that the bus remains green most of the time, indicating that the bus is underutilized.
+Continuing to run the simulation, another participant notices that the bus remains green-colored most of the time, which indicates that the bus is underutilized.
 After studying the model, he realizes that there is no bus stop serving the major residential area of the neighborhood.
 The neighbors discuss the problem and agree on a location for a new bus stop to service the residential area.
-When they add the bus stop to the model, the EDC automatically generates and displays a Web-based survey contextualized to the area in the reflection space, which solicits ridership behavior data from the participants (see Figure 7).
+When they add the bus stop to the model, the EDC creates a screen capture of the model and then automatically generates and displays a Web-based survey in the reflection space, which solicits ridership behavior data from the participants (see Figure 8).

-The group discusses the survey and answers the questions in a way that best represents their behavior (e.g., they specify how long they will wait for the bus in various situations).
+The group discusses the survey and answers the questions in a way that best represents their behavior (e.g., they specify how long they will wait for the bus, based on various conditions).
 The ridership behavior data collected by the survey is then used to parameterize the simulation with the neighbors' preferences.
 While the simulation runs, each bus stop keeps track of how often the bus arrives.
 If the bus does not arrive often enough, based on the survey information, then people waiting at the bus stop will drive their cars instead of using the bus.

 Learning on Demand.
 As cars begin to emerge in the simulation, the EDC displays information about this event in the reflection space.
-This signals a breakdown in the constructed model (i.e., people are not using the bus because it is not arriving frequently enough to suit their needs).
-The structure of the reflection space provides an avenue for the neighbors to explore and to reflect upon the ramifications of the design choices that they have made in the action space (see Figure 8).
-This is a form of critiquing, linking relevant information to the current breakdown.
-In the reflection space they see a brief description of the issue, grounding their reflection to the emergent phenomena observed in the action space.
+This signals a breakdown [Fischer, 1994c] in the model that they have constructed (i.e., people are not using the bus because it is not arriving frequently enough to suit their needs).
+The structure of the reflection space, implemented as an extensible Web site, provides an avenue for the neighbors to explore and to reflect upon the ramifications of the design choices that they have made in the action space (see Figure 9).
+This is a form of critiquing mechanism [Fischer et al., 1998], which links relevant information to the current breakdown.
+In the reflection space they see a brief description of the issue, which serves to ground their reflection to the emergent phenomena observed in the action space.